dushuynh/webdev-lab-dustinhuynh/reflection.md

 ### 02-a11y

 This section was very short.
 It only had the form exercise for accessibility.
 I think this exercise isn't super helpful if you followed the video for the previous form exercise because that exercise sort of already covers all of these ideas.
 It feels like a repeat, just with some things in place for you already.
 I also wished there were some other accessibility exercises, not just this form one.
 There could have been an image one, etc.

+### 03-css

+The selectors exercise in this section was a little confusing.
+I had to closely follow the video for this.
+While it is good practice, I feel like this exercise isn't very realistic.
+The second exercise was the opposite of tricky, and was honestly way too easy.
+The specificity exercise was good and straightforward.
+The layout one was a little confusing at first, but the video helped.
+Positions exercise was good, bit of a discrepency with the top and bottom height, but I just ignored it.
+For the last one, I basically just followed the video one for one.
+The video for this one is sort of tedious.
+This exercise feels almost like a navbar exercise rather than a media query one.
+Overall this section was useful and covered a good range of topics.